 She wants to protect the general public, but when one particular VHS seems to contain her long lost sister, Enid’s own delusions start to take control.
 Turning one of horror’s most controversial periods on its head, Bailey-Bond posits that real terror has less to do with fake blood and comically shot murder, and more with those who’d sooner ban it all based on personal vendettas.

 Found footage and exorcism films are dime-a-dozen, but Banjong Pisanthanakun’s mockumentary sets itself apart through its Thai village setting, and distinctly non-Christian subject matter.
-When Mink, the niece of local medium Nim, starts acting strangely, it becomes apparent dark forces are at play.
+When Mink, the niece of local medium Nim, starts acting strangely, it becomes apparent dark forces are at play in this ghost movie.
 They include Bayan, the spirit dwelling within Nim, opening old family wounds on religious belief.

 Reliance on the awkwardness of Mink’s erratic behaviour carries the film, as well as minimal special effects which grant an innocence to the cinematography.
 Gradually it builds towards something quite spectacular and dark indeed, forcing us to bear witness.
 Na Hong-jin, director of 2016 masterpiece The Wailing, produces, for added credibility.

 Muppets Haunted Mansion

 For almost 30 years, there have been plans for The Muppets to get spooky with a Halloween special, and now it’s finally happened.
 Ever the daredevil, Gonzo the Great accepts an invitation to spend one night in a mansion allegedly full of ghosts.
 Pepe the Prawn gives him company, and they find that their stay could become eternal.